george-richardson/gjhr.me/projects.md

 [A terraform module](https://github.com/george-richardson/terraform_s3_cloudfront_static_site) for creating static websites hosted in S3 and distributed through cloudfront.
 Perfect for use with site generation tools such as Jekyll (like this website).

+### route-ddns

+[A ddns client written in go](https://github.com/george-richardson/route-ddns) that updates AWS Route53 records when a public IP address change is detected.

 ## Non-Tech

 ### HWAH Comedy